ISSUIUC/MIDAS-Launch/README.md

 2. Install the MIDAS Data Viewer locally using `cargo install --git https://github.com/redindelible/MIDAS-Launch`.
 This builds a local copy of the resulting executable.
 3. Run the Data Viewer executable by typing `midas-launch` into your command line.

+### Updating

+If a new version of this software is available, you can update it by re-running step 3 above.

 ## Usage
 The workflow for using this software can be divided into 4 steps:
 1. Load data from either a raw launch file or from a CSV.